How might we help parents of students with ADHD better support their children's academic journey?

-Since this was the first time I worked on a UI/UX design project for a client, I think I learned a lot from this experience.
+This was the first time I worked on a UI/UX design project for a client, and I learned a lot from this experience.
 Here are a couple of my key takeaways:

 • There's a limit to how much a design can grow when it's limited to one individual - sharing designs frequently and brainstorming with the team leads to better ideas and valuable feedback

 Though we likely could have streamlined the design process better, working on a project for Clarifi allowed me to realize and embrace the messy, nonlinear nature of the design process.